 For example: “the whole of any body, is larger than its part” is a proposition that is true by rational necessity.
 We do not believe that this proposition is true for inductive reasons.
 Rather, this proposition is affirmed given the essence of “whole”, and the essence of “part”.
 So long as a whole is a whole, and a part is a part, then the proposition holds.
 And since it is impossible for one to observe a whole not being a whole, or a part not being a part, no matter the advancements in science, one will never be able to falsify this proposition.

-In other words, if a proposition is deemed to be true by rational necessity, then it is impossible to prove that this proposition is false by using the scientific method.
+In other words, if a proposition is true by rational necessity, then it is impossible to prove that this proposition is false by using the scientific method.

 We believe the proposition “the whole of any body, is larger than its part” is true.
 However, we do not believe it is true because all the bodies we’ve seen are larger than their parts, and we simply generalized this observation to all other bodies.